MushroomCyber/Loadout/docs/CATALOG.md

 both: cosign takes one, and which one won would not be readable from the entry.

-Omitting `certificate` on shape 2 fails review rather than the install: without the `.pem` there is nothing to check the pinned identity against, and cosign's own error points somewhere else entirely.
+Omit `certificate` on shape 2 and the catalog build fails, not the install.
+Without the `.pem` there is nothing to check the pinned identity against, and cosign's own error for that points somewhere else entirely.

 #### When every asset is signed separately